-All of our servers are within our own virtual private cloud (VPC) with network access control lists (ACLs) that prevent unauthorized requests getting to our internal network.
+All of our servers are within our own virtual private cloud (VPC) with network access control lists (ACLs) that prevent unauthorized requests from getting to our internal network.

 On an application level, we produce audit logs for all activity.
 Our Certified AWS hosting and Security partner Webslice manages the server logs within AWS.
-All action and activities in the Marvia application are logged in the database.
+All actions and activities in the Marvia application are logged in the database.
 Our database is backed-up every 24 hours.

-Marvia uses third party security tools to scan for vulnerabilities continuously.
+Marvia uses third-party security tools to scan for vulnerabilities continuously.
 Periodically we engage third-party security experts to perform detailed penetration tests on the Marvia application and infrastructure.